GallonEmilien/DopedHorses/README.md

   - Diamond
   - Netherite

-## Installation
+## Dependencies

-1. Download the latest version of **DopedHorse** from the "Releases" section on GitHub.
-2. Place the `.jar` file into your Minecraft `mods` folder.
-3. Launch Minecraft with Forge to enjoy the new features.
+This mods depends on architectury, builded with version (15.0.1)[https://www.curseforge.com/minecraft/mc-mods/architectury-api/files/5959950]

 ## Usage

-- **Custom Speed**: Adjust the horse speed directly in the mod's configuration file or with a command.
+- **Custom Speed**: Adjust the horse speed directly in the mod's configuration file.
 - **Horse Shoes**: Craft and equip horse shoes to increase speed and jumping ability based on the tier of the shoes.

+## Configuration

 ## Contributing